YelloElefant/COMPX304-Mini/README.md

 - Router ID -- `this will be the loopback interface ip address as this is unique`
 - Area ID -- `0 or 0.0.0.0 for all routers for backbone area`
-- List of networks to advertise -- `all interfaces on the router including loopback, host, and link networks`
+- List of networks to advertise -- `all interfaces on the router including loopback, and link networks` _(will come back to the host network later as it needs other config)_

 for example LOND has the following networks to advertise: